brodieaustin/poisoned-well-novel/poisoned-well.md

 But there was another voice, "Words gotten around.
 The towns and villages have been put on alert...two girls and maybe a Water Woman accomplice.
 And we look after our own..."

-By rights they weren't able to search her wagon, Manan knew.
+By rights they were not able to search her wagon, Manan knew.
 The Water Women could not be seized, jailed, or otherwise molested.
 It had always been that way.
-But that didn't stop a heavy pair of boots from stomping overhead in the wagon.
+But that did not stop a heavy pair of boots from stomping overhead in the wagon.
 A man, smelling of smoke and ale, began rifling through the wagon.
-With the coverings over the floor, Manan couldn't see where he was, but could hear each creak on the floor boards and feel them press closer to her face under the man's weight.
+With the coverings over the floor, Manan could not see where he was, but could hear each creak on the floor boards and feel them press closer to her face under the man's weight.

 The man shouted out, "Nothing in her but the dame's old pots..."
 His voice was loud and harsh after all of the muffled rattling and shuffling.
 The sound woke the girl up, her eyes perfectly round and bright all of a sudden.
 She was bound very tightly in her covering but tried to thrash regardless.
 Before she could cry out, Manan gripped her mouth tightly.

 The bright big eyes just stared back at her stupidly, only animated by animal fear.
 Manan could hear the man muttering, "Queer cart...what's that sound...awful hot in here..."
 Then a pot shattered on the ground.
 And another.
 Another one again.

 The wagon bounced.
 The woman had jumped down.
 The men raised their cries.
 Manan could hear a bow being drawn and quarterstaves knocking violently against each other.
 A man cried out in pain.
 Another one cursed the woman's sex and invoked the gods too.
 Manan heard the bow release and thud into something, a tree?
 A woman?
-She couldn't tell.
+She could not tell.

 But a crackle of bone and a squish of flesh followed the thud.
 Another pot crashed loudly to the ground before the cart was rid of the intruder and his boots.
 A loud oopmh then a plea for mercy.
 "You defiled me and my trade.
 You broke the ancient pacts.
 By law I can and will kill you." the woman said.
 And then the intruder and his boots died a loud but quick death.

 With that, Manan was staring up at the woman's face.
 She had a large red welt on the side of her face.
-It wasn't until Manan sat up that she saw an arrow poking out from the woman's side and blood flowing freely over her clothing, coloring the wagon's covering red.
+It was not until Manan sat up that she saw an arrow poking out from the woman's side and blood flowing freely over her clothing, coloring the wagon's covering red.
 "You're hurt," she said.

 "Yes, but I will survive.
 You'll help me.
 I need you to drive the cart."

 "But where are we going."

 "Some place safe and not far, but I will be too weak to drive soon.
 The beast knows the way.
-I have whispered it to him, but we can't have a riderless wagon along these roads, especially at night and especially where we're going.
+I have whispered it to him, but we ca not have a riderless wagon along these roads, especially at night and especially where we're going.
 Go up front a drive.
 Now."

-Manan usually didn't take commands well, but she listened to the woman's strained order.
+Manan usually did not take commands well, but she listened to the woman's strained order.
 She jumped out of the wagon and ran to front.
 Around her, six men lay dead; seven counting the one who had searched the wagon.
 Good riddance, she thought, though not exactly sure why.
 Had these been bad men?
-Perhaps, but they had crossed lines that weren't meant to be crossed.
+Perhaps, but they had crossed lines that were not meant to be crossed.
 Lines that were recognized and acknowledged and held firmly in place.

-Whether she too had crossed such lines didn't occur to her as she took up the stiff reins.
+Whether she too had crossed such lines did not occur to her as she took up the stiff reins.
 The beast lurched forth now that it sensed a driver in place.
-Manan didn't know how to drive an animal, but the woman was right.
+Manan did not know how to drive an animal, but the woman was right.
 The beast seemed to know where it was going.

 ***

 They veered off the road suddenly.
 The beast seemed to be following some barely visible path through the woods.
-Manan couldn't make out the path herself and her hands slacked off on the reins.
+Manan could not make out the path herself and her hands slacked off on the reins.
 She had held them tightly, even though she had done nothing useful with them for the last few hours.

-There didn't seem to be tracks for the wagon to follow, which meant that this path was rarely used.
+There did not seem to be tracks for the wagon to follow, which meant that this path was rarely used.
 This also meant that the track was not well worn.
 The wagon jostled from side the side, much more roughly than before.
 The sudden increase of groans from the back meant that the woman could feel it as well.

 The beast led them along for at least another hour before it stopped suddenly.
 The woman called out to her, "Girl, girl, come here."
 Manan jumped down from the front of the wagon and pulled back the covering.
 Inside, the woman was pale and breathing rapidly.
 She held her side, though the red had bled through all of the rags she held there.
 The woman lifted her head up at the sight of Manan and said, "There is a cave mouth hidden nearby.
 It's hidden by trees and branches.
 Clear it and the beast will enter."

 To their left rocks jutted out and climbed up from the slope of the mountain side.
 Manan scanned the area for several minutes before she could make out a spot where a cave opening could be.
 As she approached the spot, she she began to see how someone had carefully arranged the undergrowth and foliage to hide the cave.
-Clearing the opening wasn't easy and required a hatchet that she found strapped by the wagon's driver's seat.
+Clearing the opening was not easy and required a hatchet that she found strapped by the wagon's driver's seat.

 When the opening was clear, the beast lurched forward and guided the wagon inside.
 They traveled down a corridor before entering in a large chamber.
 The light was dim here.
 The woman showed her how to light the wagon's lantern.
 Soon enough, she had lit up the cave the other lanterns affixed into the cave walls around them.